anthony-mills/s3-video/readme.txt

 = 0.3 =
-Table displaying existing S3 media is now sortable
+Table displaying existing S3 media is now sortable Fixed some spelling mistakes
+Added pagination for larger media listings
+Ability to define the amount of videos to display per page on the settings page

 = 0.2 =
 Ability to get standard embed code for a video allowing S3 videos to be embedded in pages outside of wordpress